MartinHelmut/number-generator/README.md

 ## Disclaimer

-"Why one pseudo random number generator and number hash functions" you may ask?
+"Why pseudo random number generators and number hash functions" you may ask?
 Read more in [this fantastic blog post][unit] about "A primer on repeatable random numbers" from Rune Skovbo Johansen.

 Thanks to Johannes Baagøe for the Alea port and Ray Morgan for the MurmurHash2 algorithm implementation in JavaScript.
+Also thanks to Karan Lyons for the [MurmurHash3 implementation][mur3].

 [npmurl]: https://www.npmjs.com/package/number-generator
 [npmimg]: https://img.shields.io/npm/v/number-generator.svg